Skin (American TV series)

-Skin is an American serial drama television series which aired at 9:00 p.m.
-Monday on Fox in 2003.
+Skin is an American drama television series which aired at 9:00 p.m.
+Monday on Fox from October 20 to November 3, 2003.
 It followed the tale of two teenagers who came from feuding families on opposite sides of the moral and legal spectrum.
-Adam (D.J.
-Cotrona) is the son of the Los Angeles County District Attorney, and Jewel (Olivia Wilde) is the daughter of a pornographer.
+Adam (D. J. Cotrona) is the son of the Los Angeles County District Attorney, and Jewel (Olivia Wilde) is the daughter of a pornographer.
 The show is a modern-day take on the Romeo and Juliet story.
 Despite heavy promotion, the series was cancelled after three of its eight filmed episodes aired, amid poor ratings and mixed reviews.
 In 2005, SOAPnet acquired broadcasting rights to the series and aired the remaining five episodes.

 Production

 Jim Leonard had the idea for the show, and put it forward to Jerry Bruckheimer.
 It was to be a Romeo and Juliet romance between the daughter of a porn king and the son of a crusading district attorney.
 Fox was interested as "it was a really character-based drama, and a new world" where pornography would be the background, not the focus.
 Leonard said "Our goal was to take the soap out of soap opera and to tell a kind of operatic big story where worlds come together," and that he had long wanted to do a show that was about "sex, race and love."

 Skin was produced by Jerry Bruckheimer Television and Hoosier Karma Productions in association with Warner Bros.
 Television The executive producers were creator Jim Leonard, Jonathan Littman, Jerry Bruckheimer.
 During production, Bruckheimer suggested that DVD releases of the series contain more explicit content than the broadcast edits.
 It was the first series produced by Bruckheimer to be canceled.